top of page

 • Use Maps and Apps: Topographic maps such as OS maps can help you identify remote areas where wild camping may be possible.

-• Check Local Regulations: Always check local regulations and landowner permissions before setting up camp.
+• Check Local Regulations: Always verify local regulations and obtain necessary landowner permissions before setting up camp.
 Wild camping is generally prohibited in many areas, so understanding the legalities is crucial.

 • Follow the Leave No Trace Principles: No matter where you camp, it's essential to follow Leave No Trace principles to minimise your impact on the environment and ensure that wild camping remains an option for future adventurers.